NCAR/DART/models/clm/tutorial/README.rst

 assimilation frequency, and the model and observation grid resolution.

 We encourage users to complete the tutorial and then modify CLM-DART to pursue their own research questions.
-We have comprehensive and searchable `documentation
+We have comprehensive and searchable :doc:`documentation
-<https://docs.dart.ucar.edu/en/latest/README.html>`__, with trained and experienced
+<../../../README>`, with trained and experienced
 staff that can help troubleshoot issues (dart@ucar.edu).